paypal/hera/docs/configuration.md

 + default: 0

 #### backlog_pct
-+ Defines the threshold for the saturation recovery to start in order help with the backlog.
++ Defines the backlog queue fill percentage threshold for the saturation recovery to start in order help with the backlog.
 + default: 30

 #### request_backlog_timeout